-Introduced to celebrate the brand’s tenth anniversary, the new Deep Blue Master 2000 10 Year Anniversary collection of self-winding diving wristwatches is currently offered in a choice of three color schemes including two versions in black and blue that feature a combination of white and orange accents.
-However, the version in black and orange (ref.
-M2KILBLKORGBLKORG,) which is reviewed in this article, seems to be the most interesting -or at least the most striking- among them.
-Delivering an impressive level of legibility in basically all lighting scenarios that I can imagine and combining good build quality of the case and bracelet with dependability of a time-proven Swiss made movement, the watch may be a bit expensive compared to their earlier models of similar design, but still seems to offer good value for money if you can afford one.
+Introduced to celebrate the brand’s tenth anniversary, the 2016 Deep Blue Master 2000 10 Year Anniversary collection is currently offered in a choice of three color schemes including two versions in black and blue that feature a combination of white and orange accents.
+The version in black and orange (ref.
+M2KILBLKORGBLKORG,) which is reviewed in this article, is the most interesting -or at least the most striking- among them.
+Delivering an impressive level of legibility in all lighting scenarios that I can imagine and combining good build quality of the case and bracelet with the dependability of a time-proven Swiss-made movement, it may be a bit expensive compared to their earlier models of similar design, but still offers good value for money if you can afford one.

-If you plan to spend the upcoming holidays at a sea resort, there is good news for you from the American brand Deep Blue Watches.
-As prolific as they are (well, in a good meaning of the adjective), the guys have recently introduced a very affordable Deep Blue Sea Ram 500 diving watch that also combines an impressive water resistance rating with a scratch-resistant ceramic bezel: a rare mix in its price range.
+If you plan to spend the holidays at a sea resort, there is good news for you from the American brand Deep Blue Watches.
+As prolific as they are (well, in a good meaning of the adjective), the guys have recently introduced an affordable Deep Blue Sea Ram 500 diver that combines an impressive water resistance rating with a scratch-resistant ceramic bezel: a rare mix in its price range.

-Available at MSRP of $499 -and currently offered on their official web-site at just $400- this new Deep Blue Master Diver 1000 automatic diving watch doesn’t look particularly flashy.
-On the contrary, the new watch is deliberately dull, almost as dull as a wrench or a hammer can be.
-With every brushed surface, with every massive part it declares: Look at me!
+Available at MSRP of $499 -and currently offered on their official website at just $400- this new Deep Blue Master Diver 1000 automatic diving tool doesn’t look particularly flashy.
+On the contrary, the new Master Diver is deliberately dull, almost as dull as a wrench or a hammer can be.
+With every brushed surface, with every massive part, it declares: “Look at me!
 I am a professional instrument!
-I am a beater that you can take every place you go!
+I am a beater that you can take every place you go to!”
 Well, it looks like it tells the truth.